DanilaP/deploy/README.md

   - Install `react-hooks-form`
 - Create vendors page for admin panel
 - Fix bugs for categories page and add new functionality
-  - integrate form with RHK
+  - integrate form with React Hook Form
-  - moving categories with DnD
+  - moving categories with Drag And Drop
   - create new fields for each category
 - Add products warehouse page